brianc/node-postgres/README.md

 extremely high quality code, but first doing the implementation and only refactoring after tests are in place.

+##### Installation

+Clone the repo.
+There are __no__ dependencies.

+    ```bash
+    git clone git://github.com/brianc/node-postgres
+    cd node-postgres
+    node test/run.js
+    ```
+And just like magic, you're ready to contribute! <3

+I don't have _style guidelines_ or anything right now.
+I'm 100x more concerned with test coverage, functionality, and happy coding than I am about whether or not you've got the proper spacing after your `{ hash: 'separators' }`

 ### Connection

 The connection object is a 1 to 1 mapping to the [postgres